Skyld-Labs/ModelHunter/README.md

-**You can use it without any option it will take the default config inside config.sh :**
+**You can use it without any options, it will take the default config inside config.sh :**
 ```
 #!/usr/bin/env bash
 APP_ID='app_ids.txt'